 (c) A warning in the main passenger cabin.
 This warning must be readily detectable by a flight attendant, taking into consideration the positioning of flight attendants throughout the main passenger compartment during various phases of flight.
-3Liner: If it can be shown that the material used to construct the stowage compartment meets the flammability requirements of a liner for a

-3 Liner: If it can be shown that the material used to construct the stowage compartment meets the flammability requirements of a liner for a Class B cargo compartment, no liner would be required for enclosed stowage compartments equal to or greater than 25 ft3 but less than 57 ft3 in interior volume.
-For all enclosed stowage compartments equal to or greater than 200 ft3 in interior volume, a liner must be provided that meets the requirements of §25.855 at amendment 25-60 for a Class B cargo compartment.
+Liner: If it can be shown that the material used to construct the stowage compartment meets the flammability requirements of a liner for a Class B cargo compartment, no liner would be required for enclosed stowage compartments equal to or greater than 25 ft but less than 57 ft in interior volume.
+For all enclosed stowage compartments equal to or greater than 57 ft but less than or equal to 200 ft in interior volume, a liner must be provided that meets the requirements of §25.855 at amendment 25-60 for a Class B cargo compartment.

-4 Location Detector: LD-MCR compartments that contain enclosed stowage compartments with an interior volume that exceeds 25 ft3 and are located away from one central location, such as the entry to the LD-MCR compartment or a common area within the LD-MCR compartment, would require additional fire protection features or devices to assist the firefighter in determining the location of a fire.
+Location Detector: LD-MCR compartments that contain enclosed stowage compartments with an interior volume that exceeds 25 ft and are located away from one central location, such as the entry to the LD-MCR compartment or a common area within the LD-MCR compartment, would require additional fire protection features or devices to assist the firefighter in determining the location of a fire.

-Issued in Des Moines, Washington, on May 31, 2019.
+Issued in Des Moines, Washington, on July 8, 2019.